JWesleySM/c2taco/README.md

 # C2TACO: Lifting Tensor Code to TACO

 C2TACO is a lifting tool for synthesizing TACO, a well-known tensor DSL, from C code.
-We develop a smart, enumerative synthesizer that uses automatically generated IO examples and program analyses to efficiently generate code.
+We develop a guided enumerative synthesizer that uses automatically generated IO examples and program analyses to efficiently generate code.

 C2TACO takes as input a C function and performs source code analyses to retrieve features from the said function and use them as search aid during synthesis.
 Examples of features extracted are the number of tensor references and constants, the order of each tensor, and the binary operators present in the implemenetation.
 Using these features, C2TACO builds a reduced search space where the solution is more likely to be.
 We use a bottom-up enumerative synthesis algortihm to enumerate template TACO programs, i.e., TACO programs that use symbolic variables in place of all tensors and constants.
 We then check whether there is a valid substitution of inputs and constant literals for these symbolic variables that satisfies the specification.
 In our case, the specification consists of input-output examples.